KelvinShadewing/brux-gdk/README.md

     * Keyboard and mouse input
 	* Sprite loading and rendering
 	* Sound and music
-	* Run games by associating .nut and .sq files with XYG
+	* Run games by associating .nut and .sq files with Brux
 	* Text rendering